Partners In Profitability

-To reduce the temperature of the products from reaction (1) as quickly as possible and also to recover the large amount of heat generated by the reaction, a series of heat exchangers is placed in the process gas stream e.g. as illustrated in Fig. 74.
+To reduce the temperature of the products from reaction (1) as quickly as possible and also to recover a large amount of heat generated by the reaction, a series of heat exchangers is placed in the process gas stream e.g. as illustrated in Fig. 74.
 These heat exchangers may be waste heat boilers, reheaters, steam superheaters, etc., depending upon the plant technology.

 PGMs will deposit on these heat exchangers, the amount and PGM ratios depending on the location (Fig. 8)5, the exchanger design, the temperature and, considering Fig 6, the local pressure in the plant.

 PGMs in the hottest areas, will also, to a degree, diffuse into the base metal of the heat exchanger tubes.

 Over the years PGM recovery has been affected from various sources, although generally not in concert.